List of returning characters in Kaizoku Sentai Gokaiger: Tensou Sentai Goseiger

-During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, the Gosei Angels steal back their powers before battling the Gokaigers to restore Gosei Knight, who had reverted to his Groundion Headder form.
+During the events of the film Gokaiger Goseiger Super Sentai 199 Hero Great Battle, the Gosei Angels steal back their powers before battling the Gokaigers to restore Gosei Knight, who had been reverted to his Groundion Headder form.
 After eventually joining forces to defeat the Black Cross King, the Goseigers accept the Gokaigers as a Sentai team and give the pirates their blessing and access to their Great Power.